topranks/timewarpgw/README.md

 0 packets captured
 ```

-Firing up Wireshark from GNS3 the ARPs are visible on all 3 layer-2 trunks from DSW1 to the ASWs:
+Firing up Wireshark from GNS3 the ARP broadcasts are visible on all three layer-2 trunks from DSW1 to the ASWs:

 ![arp_attempt](https://raw.githubusercontent.com/topranks/timewarpgw/main/arp_attempt.png)

 But clearly ASW1 is not forwarding this broadcast out the access port to S1.
-We can only assume that ASW1 does not like the source MAC on these frames being the same as it has on it's local Vlan100 interface, and is dropping them.
+We can only assume the ASWs do not like the source MAC on these frames being the same as they have on their local Vlan100 interface, and drop them.

 So I was slightly wrong about what would happen - at least with this virtual Cisco Catalyst switch - but in general the theory was correct.  **Having the same MAC configured on the Vlan interface across all switches prevents them from completing the ARP process for any hosts that aren't directly connected.**

 ## EVPN

 How does EVPN solve this?
-Well it's quite simple, in EVPN we have the EVPN/BGP control plane which distributes MAC/IP bindings in type-2 routes, so a remote switch does not have to send ARP requests to know the MAC for an IP connected anywhere on the fabric.
+Well it's quite simple, in EVPN we have the EVPN/BGP control plane which distributes MAC/IP bindings in type-2 routes, so a remote switch does not have to send ARP requests to know the MAC for an IP connected anywhere on the fabric, and indeed has the destination VTEP from the route.
 The control plane solves the issue for us.

 ## Could we make it work?